-This study will be continued for three more years when each rotation will have completed at least three cycles.
+This study will be continued for one more year when each rotation will have completed at least three cycles.
 To date, there have been no patents or publications from this study; however, we are preparing one publication and one M.S. thesis based on the first eight years of the study.